How to make Butter - Homemade Butter

 You can use a blender, food processor, a hand held blender, a manual churner or even a

-large bottle with a lid to make butter from cream.
+large bottle with a tight lid to make butter from cream.

 Using an electric device saves your energy

 and time too.
 With the large bottle with the lid, you need to spend more time and energy.